 Don't be fooled or misled that prices are down dramatically due to the recession.
 That is so far from the truth.
 Other dealers are using that 'line' to buy your tusks for less money.
-We have the funds to support the market and we are currently paying $100 per pound and more for tusks 60lbs and larger.
-So, if you can't get that price or more, then don't waste your time with other's and just deal with the source.
+We have the funds to support the market and we are currently paying $40 up to $100 per pound and more for pre ban tusks 60lbs and larger.
+So, if you can't get that price or more, then don't waste your time with others and just deal with the source.

 If you call or email us be ready to deal.

 Be sure to read the 2011-2012 update on our phoney museum friends and recent illegal ivory raids in Ohio and Skokie!
 The Amish weasel and his Skokie cronies got nailed.

 Genuine Pool Cue Ivory Ferrules, joints, butts and slabs are at the bottom of the page.

 That's Joe Barringer above with two different sets of pre ban Elephant Ivory Tusks.
 Both pairs are well over 125 lbs!
 And, both pairs were well documented and harvested in the 1950's and 1960's.
 Whether you have one pre ban elephant ivory tusk or multiple elephant ivory tusks for sale; we're interested!

 We are the leading market makers in pre-ban legal elephant ivory tusk material.

 We Buy Pre-Ban Elephant Ivory Tusks

 Please do not email us about your wonderful ivory jewelry as we know nothing about it.
 And we also don't want to buy ivory statues so no need to email us about those items as well.
 Now, please read on...